TheThinkingHome/device_sentinel/SECURITY.md

 You can expect an acknowledgment within a few days.
-If the report is valid, the fix ships in the next release and the advisory is published after it; if it is declined, you will get the reasoning, not silence.
+If the report is valid, the fix ships in the next release and the advisory is published after it; if it is declined, you will get the reasoning.

 Scope worth knowing: Device Sentinel runs entirely inside Home Assistant, takes no input from the network, and exposes no services to the outside